 3. Kirsten’s Zoo

-Another place where animal lovers can volunteer in Hong Kong is Kirsten’s Zoo, an organisation that focuses on saving not only dogs but also cats and other animals in need.
-The team aims to stop the flow of unwanted animals by taking efforts such as spaying the animals and providing them with medical care.
-However, Kirsten’s Zoo doesn’t have its own shelter, so it relies heavily on foster homes, which you can provide before they find a new home for the animal.
-Another way you can help the animals without having to provide a place for them is by giving donations for food, medical treatments, and daily care, or sponsoring your chosen animal during their stay at the foster home.
+Another place where animal lovers can volunteer in Hong Kong is Kirsten’s Zoo, an organisation that saves not only dogs, but also cats and other animals in need.
+The team aims to stop the flow of unwanted animals by spaying them and providing them with medical care.
+However, Kirsten’s Zoo doesn’t have its own shelter, so it relies heavily on foster homes – which you can provide before they find a new home for the animal.
+Another way you can assist the animals is by volunteering at adoption days, fundraising events, and social media outreach, or simply donating some funds.

 Kirsten’s Zoo, Hong Kong, p.
 5595 1933